cosi1/cosi1.github.io/_texts/010-feature-toggle.md

 {% gist 7234dc2bcb00b990dfd4e82c5735537a %}

-Now, suppose we have a package with one exported function, named `main()`, located in main.R - it multiplies its input by two (I couldn't come up with a more sophisticated mechanism...):
+Now, suppose we have a package with one exported function, named `main()`, located in main.R - it multiplies its input by two (I couldn't come up with a more sophisticated example...):

 ~~~ R
 #' @export